go101/immutable-value-proposal/README.md

 * `{self_modifiable: true, ref_modifiable: false}` values are declared with `var.fixed`.
   For example, the parameters of a function which will not be modified within the function should be declared with `var.fixed`.
 * `{self_modifiable: false, ref_modifiable: true}` values are declared with `fixed.var`.
-* The current supported variables are declard with `var.var`, which can simplified as `var`.
+* The current supported variables are declard with `var.var`, which can be simplified as `var`.

 **A `fixed.*` value must be bound a value in its declaration**.
 After the declaration, it can never be assigned any more.